BAH or MHA: Qualifying Income for VA Loans in 2026

 3. Respond within 24 hours to conditions; it protects your rate lock and closing date.

 Well-stacked files are the unsung secret to painless underwriting and on-time closings.
-VA Handbook.

-Comparison: BAH vs. MHA for Mortgage Qualification
+How Does BAH Compare to MHA for Mortgage Qualification?

-Only one is qualifying income—treat the other as supplemental cash flow.
+Only one is qualifying income.
+Treat the other as supplemental cash flow.
 Use the table to align expectations and plan your preapproval strategy accordingly.

 Feature BAH MHA (Post-9/11 GI Bill)